microsoft/BiomedParse/README.md

 - `combine_masks()`: Combines predictions for non-overlapping masks.

 ## Finetune on Your Own Data
 While BiomedParse can take in arbitrary image and text prompt, it can only reasonably segment the targets that it has learned during pretraining!
-If you have a specific segmentation task that the latest checkpint doesn't do well, here is the instruction on how to finetune it on your own data.
+If you have a specific segmentation task that the latest checkpoint doesn't do well, here is the instruction on how to finetune it on your own data.

 ### Raw Image and Annotation
 BiomedParse expects images and ground truth masks in 1024x1024 PNG format.
 For each dataset, put the raw image and mask files in the following format